-Legal reserves in the amount of BGN 186,919 thousand (31.12.2022: BGN 68,628 thousand) were formed from the distribution of the profit of the parent company and for the "Reserve" fund and from the premium reserve, which arose as a positive difference between the issue and nominal value of the issued shares upon the merger of subsidiaries in Sopharma AD, as well as from the subscribed and paid shares from the warrant holders..
+Legal reserves in the amount of BGN 68,628 thousand (31.12.2022: BGN 68,628 thousand) were formed from the distribution of the profit of the parent company and fully include the amounts for the "Reserve" fund.

-The revaluation reserve - for property, machinery and equipment in the amount of BGN 29,383 thousand (31.12.2022: BGN 35,263 thousand) is formed by the positive difference between the balance sheet value of the properties, machines, equipment of the companies of the Group and their fair values on the dates of the respective regular revaluations.
+The revaluation reserve - for property, machinery and equipment in the amount of BGN 30,932 thousand (31.12.2022: 3 5, 2 63 thousand BGN) is formed by the positive difference between the balance sheet value of the properties, machines, equipment of the companies of the Group and their fair values on the dates of the respective regular revaluations.
 The effect of deferred taxes on the revaluation reserve is reported directly through other components of comprehensive income for the year.

-The reserve for financial assets at fair value through other comprehensive income in the amount of BGN 506 thousand. - negative amount (31.12.2022: BGN 560 thousand) is formed by the effects of fair value measurement of other long-term capital investments (including the consolidated share of the change in this reserve in associated companies when valuing them using the equity method).
+The reserve for financial assets at fair value through other comprehensive income in the amount of BGN 1,150 thousand. - negative amount (31.12.2022: BGN 560 thousand) is formed by the effects of fair value measurement of other long-term capital investments (including the consolidated share of the change in this reserve in associated companies when valuing them using the equity method).
 When these investments are written off, the reserve formed is not recycled through the statement of comprehensive income (through profit or loss for the period).

-The reserve from recalculation in the currency of presentation of foreign activities in the amount of BGN 1,174 thousand.
+The reserve from recalculation in the currency of presentation of foreign activities in the amount of BGN 2,112 thousand.
 (31.12.2022: BGN 4,745 thousand - negative value) is formed by the exchange rate differences that arose as a result of the recalculation of the currency of the financial statements of the foreign companies in the presentation currency of the Group.